 - The percentage of people maintaining 10% weight loss 1 year later was 16.9% in the slow group, 35.6% in the moderate, and 50.7% in the fast

-If skipping meals puts you in starvation mode, what about skipping eating altogether, for over a year?
-Because that’s exactly what happened in 1973, where a man weighing 207kg fasted under supervision for 382 days.
 During the fast, he lost 125kg of weight.
 The real kicker is that 5 years later, he was still maintaining a weight of 89kg.
-This points to 2 things:
+Two things immediately stand out about this:

-- He didn’t eat at all and continued to lose an average of 0.33kg per day.
-Not too much sign of pesky starvation mode slowing things down here.
+- His weight loss didn’t stall at any point and he continued to lose an average of 0.33kg per day.

 As I’ve said before, the best diet is the one you stick to.
 If you want to take things steady, don’t like feeling hungry, or would rather see gradual changes, then that’s awesome.
 However, if making big changes or seeing large differences in a short space of time floats your boat, then you have that option too.

 It’s totally viable to use low Calories to get a diet over with quicker, start a longer diet with a bang, or break an overwhelming diet up into smaller, more manageable, sections.
-Ignore the whiny workplace do-gooders, put your headphones in, eat your protein and watch as they get well jel of all your fat loss.
+Ignore your whiny co-workers and their opinions of your low-cal lunch; smile and nod and lose weight at your own pace.

 Starvation mode is a myth.
 Dieting on low calories doesn’t force your body into shutting down fat loss, it just makes you lose weight quicker.